Kim Eslinger

 Current work

-For the month of September, the following construction operations were performed: Forming and pouring pier wrap foundations and four lifts of pier wrap.
+For the month of October, the following construction operations were performed: Forming and pouring pier wrap foundations and four lifts of pier wrap.
 The wrap is a thick layer of reinforced concrete to contain and strengthen the pier to extend its useful life.
-Current work involves preparing the pier cap and forming for the final lift of concrete.
+Current work involves placing an overlay over the bridge seat, concrete touch ups as needed, grading, riprap, and site restoration and cleanup.

 Coming up